What to Expect When You Receive Cremation Ashes

 - Do I need to purchase a cremation urn?

-- Other than transferring ashes in a cremation urn, what else can be done with ashes?
+- Other than transferring ashes in a cremation urn, what else can be done with them?

 What will it feel like to pick up the ashes of a loved one?

-Even though Ira knew the funeral home would call one day, the raw reality of receiving the phone call, driving to the funeral home, then being handed a box with the ashes touched a loss deeper than he had ever expected.
-Situations such as this can be difficult to prepare for, though we try.
+Even though he knew the funeral home would call one day, the raw reality of receiving the phone call, driving to the funeral home, then being handed a box with the ashes touched a loss deeper than he had ever expected.
+Situations such as this can be difficult to prepare for.

 Are cremated ashes sealed in a bag?